AFelipeTrujillo/php-factorenergia-assessment/README.md

 AND cl.country IN ('ES', 'PT')
 GROUP BY cl.country;
 ```
 > **_Notes_**: I used a subquery to ensure that only contracts with readings were included.
-Using a LEFT JOIN directly would affect the measurement of the average; it is probable that there are contracts with readings that affect the calculation.
+Using a LEFT JOIN directly would affect the measurement of the average; it is probable that there are contracts without readings that affect the calculation.

 3. Find all clients who have at least one contract but have NEVER received an invoice.
 Return: client name, fiscal_id, and contract count.